Angular

 bootstrapApplication(App, {

-Import SolarDynamicIcon and pass the icon name or the component class to the solarIcon input.
+Import SolarDynamicIcon and pass the name or component class to solarIcon:

 @Component({